• Skip to primary navigation

 • Pour the chickpeas into the air fryer basket leaving room around them for air movement.
 Cook in batches if necessary.

-• Serve immediately and garish with more lime zest to taste!
+• Serve immediately and garnish with more lime zest to taste!

 Overhead view of chickpeas spread out in an air fryer basket